tridactyl/tridactyl/readme.md

 -   Navigation to any about:\* pages using `:open` requires the native messenger.
 -   Firefox will not load Tridactyl on about:\*, some file:\* URIs, view-source:\*, or data:\*.
 On these pages Ctrl-L (or F6), Ctrl-Tab and Ctrl-W are your escape hatches.
     -   addons.mozilla.org is now supported so long as you run `fixamo` first.
 -   Tridactyl now supports changing the Firefox GUI if you have the native messenger installed via `guiset`.
 There's quite a few options available, but `guiset gui none` is probably what you want, perhaps followed up with `guiset tabs always`.
+See `:help guiset` for a list of all possible options.

 ## Frequently asked questions

 -   Why doesn't Tridactyl respect my search engine settings?

-    It's a webextension limitation.
-Firefox doesn't allow reading user preferences.
+    It used to be a webextension limitation but it's not anymore.
+There are plans to fix this, see [#792](https://github.com/tridactyl/tridactyl/issues/792).

--   Why doesn't Tridactyl work?
+-   Why doesn't Tridactyl work/why does it break the websites I'm trying to use? or 'Help!
+A website I use is totally blank when I try to use it with Tridactyl enabled!' or 'Why doesn't Tridactyl work on some pages?'

     Please visit our [troubleshooting guide](https://github.com/tridactyl/tridactyl/blob/master/doc/troubleshooting.md).